Regan v. Taxation with Representation of Washington: Concurrence

-Justice Blackmun, joined by Justices Brennan and Marshall, concurred.
+Justice Harry Blackmun, joined by Justices William J. Brennan Jr. and Thurgood Marshall, concurred.
 While he joined the Court's opinion, the holding that § 501(c)(3) did not violate the First Amendment depended entirely on the Court's necessary assumption that the Internal Revenue Service, in enforcing the lobbying restrictions, required an organization qualified under § 501(c)(3), and its lobbying affiliate with tax exempt status under § 501(c)(4), only to be separately incorporated and to keep records adequate to show that the tax deductible contributions were not used to pay for lobbying.